 - Are aware that we may not have staff on site to assist you.

 - Stay on the waymarked paths.
-Straying from the paths is a threat to ground nesting birds, can cause damage to emerging plants and increases your risk of getting ticks or Lyme Disease.
-This applies to humans and dogs.
+Straying from the paths is a threat to wildlife, can cause damage to emerging plants and increases your risk of getting ticks or Lyme Disease.
+This applies to both people and dogs.

 - Avoid touching infrastructure such as gates, benches and railings.

-- Stay safe and plan well - be aware that current capacity means that we are unable to carry out site maintenance to keep paths clear.
+- Stay safe and plan well - be aware that current capacity means that we may be unable to carry out site maintenance to keep paths clear.
 The NHS is under a great deal of pressure and may not be able to respond to you in an emergency situation so please do not take any risks.

 For more information, please see Defra's guidance on access to green spaces.